abosentgsr-1800-18-cpu/Mobile-Connectivity-Study-Random-Forest_Regression-Analysis-/README.md

 ### Methodology

-**Random Forest Regression**: model was implemented to capture the non-linear relationships between digital habits and well-being.
+**Random Forest Regression**: Model was implemented for this study of 15,000 users because it effectively handles the messy, non-linear nature of real-world behavioral data better than simpler models.

-**Predictive Features**: The analysis focuses on daily screen hours, phone usage before sleep, physical activity, and caffeine intake.
+### Prerequisites

+#### To run the Jupyter Notebook, you will need the following Python libraries installed:

+- pandas

+- numpy

+- scikit-learn

+- matplotlib

+- seaborn

+### Dataset Description

+The analysis is based on the sleep_mobile_stress_dataset_15000.csv, which includes:

+- Sample Size: 15,000 observations.

+  **Features**:

+- Daily Screen Time (hours): Total active usage of mobile devices.

+- Notifications Received: Frequency of digital interruptions per day.

+- Usage Before Sleep (minutes): Exposure to screen light in the final hour before bed.

+- Caffeine Intake (mg): Daily consumption levels used as a control variable.

+- Physical Activity (minutes): Daily exercise levels.

+**Target Variables**:

-**Target Metrics**: The model predicts two primary outcomes: Sleep Quality Score and Stress Level Score.
+- Sleep Quality Score and Stress Level Score